abhikbhattacharjee/CS7IS2-AI-Maze-Solver/README.md

 python mdpInit.py
 ```

+## Please Note
+If in case the MDP algorithms fail to converge, please increase the rewards in the script

 A sample end result of a solved 30x30 maze is given below:
 - Legend
   - Blue Arrow: A-Star Algorithm